 At different times people occupy negative emotional states, usually, though not always, due to a particular cause.
 Depression, however, is a longer and more permanent experience of negative emotional states such as anxiety or helplessness, and its cause is often, though not always, indeterminate.
-Most people with depression will experience symptoms such as:
+Most people suffering from depression will experience symptoms such as:

 - Loss of interest

 - Low self-esteem – feeling inadequate or helpless

 - Avoidance of social situations